National Power Corporation: Increase in generator capacity

 In September 1994, just 17 months after, there was another change in the corporate leadership.
 Guido Alfredo A. Delgado, a banker, assumed the post of NPC president at oath taking rites held in Malacañang on September 28.
 Delgado is the sixth president, and at 36, the youngest to assume the headship of NPC.
 He succeeded Dr. Viray who was designated Secretary of energy, vice former NP Board Chairman Delfin L. Lazaro who opted to retire from government service.
 NPC concluded the year 1995 with a total generating capacity of 9,507 megawatts (MW), a 4.84% rise from the 1995 figure of 9,068 MW.
 This was due to the commissioning of a number of power plants during the year by NPC and by independent power producers.
 Likewise, a total of 312 circuit km (195 miles) of new transmission lines were put up all over the country.

 NPC's energy production rose to 33,296 gigawatt hours (GWh) in 1995, an 8.7% growth over a year-ago figures, while energy sales grew by 7.9% to 31,031 GWh.
 This expansion in production and sales matched the rising demand for power during the year which rose by 10.68% to 5,328 MW.
 In 1996, NPC commissioned the 10-kilowatt wind turbine power plant.
 In addition, the 700-mega Pagbilao coal-fired power plant built by Hopewell under the Build-Operate-Transfer scheme is commissioned into operation.

 On September 19, 2008, Energy Secretary Angelo Reyes confirmed the September 8 resignation for health reasons, of incumbent Napocor president Cyril del Callar, effective on September 30.
 Eduardo Ermita, on September 22, formally announced the appointment of Power Sector Assets and Liabilities Management Corp.
 (Psalm) officer Froilan Tampinco as the new NPC head.
 On August 1, 2013, President Benigno Aquino III appointed the first-ever woman president of NPC, Ms Ma.
 Gladys Cruz-Sta.Rita.
 On April 1, 2017, President Rodrigo Duterte appointed Pio J. Benavidez, replacing Ms. Glady Cruz-Sta.
 Rita.

 National Power under the EPIRA

-The passage of the Republic Act No. 9136 or the Electric Power Industry Reform Act of 2001 has changed the Philippine energy landscape.
+The effectivity of the Republic Act No. 9136 or the Electric Power Industry Reform Act of 2001 on March 1, 2003 has changed the Philippine energy landscape.
 National Power is no longer the same corporate entity, with the EPIRA mandating the privatization of its generation and transmission assets, save for those necessary for missionary electrification.

-EPIRA law also created another government-owned corporation named National Transmission Corporation (TransCo) which turned over the operations, maintenance, and ownership of the country's transmission facilities and assets from NPC on March 1, 2003, one year and nine months after TransCo was formed on June 8, 2001.
+EPIRA law also established another government-owned corporation named National Transmission Corporation (TransCo) 18 days after the law was approved on June 26, 2001 which turned over the operations, maintenance, and ownership of the country's transmission facilities and assets from NPC upon the law's effectivity in March 2003 as it is mandated that the industry is organized into four sectors: generation, transmission, distribution and supply.
 In 2012, National Power reported a net income of ₱398 million.